INTRODUCTION

 NORTHUMTHARIN

-A few Laiëntharin were hidden to ensure that their powers would never be used again.
-For many of these people who hailed from lineages forgotten by the relentless passage of time, the Laiëntharin harken back to an era filled with tales of endless battles and bloody wars.
-In order to prevent unwanted creatures and beings from other places from disturbing their citadels and villages, these people covered the Laiëntharin with stones, creating a structure over the Magic Gates.
-What they did not know was that this would not hinder the use of the Laiëntharin in any way.
-This was the case with Northumtharin, located in Ernthys, in the realm of Jôshnur.
+A few Laiëntharin were hidden to ensure their powers would never again be wielded.
+For many from ancient lineages forgotten by relentless time, the Laiëntharin recall tales of ceaseless battles and bloody wars.
+To prevent disturbances in their citadels and villages from unwanted arrivals, creatures and beings from other realms, these men covered the Laiëntharin with stones, building structures over the Magical Gates.
+What they didn’t know, however, was that this would not prevent the Laiëntharin’s use.
+Such was the case with Northumtharin, located in Ernthys, within the realm of Jôshnur.

 LAIËNTHARIN NORTHUMTHARIN